1005 N. Marion St.

 Failure to Appear – Criminal Traffic Violation

-If the defendant fails to appear at the hearing set by the clerk, the court may issue a failure to appear capias for the arrest of the defendant, together with a Form D-6 (license suspension).
+If the defendant fails to appear at the hearing set by the clerk, the court may issue a failure to appear capias for the defendant’s arrest, together with a Form D-6 (license suspension).

 After you get picked up on the capias, you must post the bond amount before being released.
 A capias may be issued when the defendant is a minor, but the minor will be released on the minor’s own recognizance.